Pungyeon/clean-go-article/README.md

 }
 ```

-In this case, `Println` isn't just accepting a single `interface{}`; rather, the function accepts a <em>slice</em> of types.
-These can be <em>any</em> types, not necessarily all the same.
-The only requirement is that all of the types implement the empty `interface{}`, which we are certain that any type will.
+In this case, `Println` isn't just accepting a single `interface{}`; rather, the function accepts a <em>slice</em> of types that implement the empty `interface{}`.
+As there are no methods associated with the empty `interface{}`, <em>all</em> types are accepted, even making it possible to feed `Println` with a slice of different types.
 This is a very common pattern when handling string conversation (both from and to a string).
 Good examples of this come from the `json` standard library package:

 ```go
 func InsertItemHandler(w http.ResponseWriter, r *http.Request) {